 What is the ASP?

-The ASP is not a separate certification and only denotes a CSP candidate who has passed the first exam.
+Currently, the ASP is not a separate certification and only denotes a CSP candidate who has passed the first exam.
+In the fourth quarter of 2014 the ASP will become a certification, as noted in the BCSP Current Changes Index.

 At the time of application, many candidates have enough points to sit for the ASP examination (48), but do not have the points required for the Certified Safety Professional (CSP) examination (96).
 In this instance, BCSP estimates an eligibility date on which candidates will achieve 96 points, assuming they remain employed in a position that meets professional safety practice requirements.
 Education and other credentials cannot be substituted for work experience.
 Near that estimated date, candidates must submit a Professional Safety Experience Update form to BCSP.